-Since chromatin at distal enhancers was found to be accessible in both undifferentiated and differentiated Melb-a cells and to be highly affected by knockdown of SOX10 but less so by MITF knockdown we hypothesized that SOX10 recruits BRG1 to this site in order to remodel chromatin.
-The Tyrp1 proximal region contains an M box which is the consensus binding site for MITF and the distal region contains E boxes that potentially bind MITF.
-We found that there was little enrichment of MITF at either of these sites in undifferentiated Melb-a cells and that MITF became associated with both these sites 12 hours after differentiation but that enrichment of MITF at the proximal region was higher than at the distal region (Fig. 9B).
-SOX10 was constitutively enriched at the Tyrp1 distal region in both undifferentiated and differentiated cells while a small but significant level of SOX10 enrichment occurred at the proximal region beginning 12 hours after differentiation (Fig. 9C).
+Since chromatin at distal enhancers was found to be accessible in both undifferentiated and differentiated Melb-a cells and to be highly affected by knockdown of SOX10 but less so by MITF knockdown, we hypothesized that SOX10 recruits BRG1 to this site in order to remodel chromatin.
+The Tyrp1 proximal region contains an M box which is the consensus binding site for MITF, and the distal region contains E boxes that potentially bind MITF.
+We found that there was little enrichment of MITF at either of these sites in undifferentiated Melb-a cells and that MITF became associated with both these sites 12 h after differentiation but that enrichment of MITF at the proximal region was higher than at the distal region (Figure 9B).
+SOX10 was constitutively enriched at the Tyrp1 distal region in both undifferentiated and differentiated cells while a small but significant level of SOX10 enrichment occurred at the proximal region beginning 12 h after differentiation (Figure 9C).
 The significance of SOX10 enrichment at the proximal promoter regions is not clear since this region does not contain SOX10 binding sites.
-It may reflect non-specific binding which has been demonstrated by many transcription factors, including the SOX family member, SOX2, or it may reflect long range promoter-enhancer interactions, brought about by chromatin looping (71-73).
-Like SOX10, BRG1 was found to be constitutively associated with the Tyrp1 distal enhancer in both undifferentiated and differentiated Melb-a cells while recruitment to the Tyrp1 proximal promoter increased during differentiation (Fig. 9D).
-BRG1 recruitment to both these regions was decreased by depletion of either MITF or SOX10, with SOX10 depletion having a slightly greater effect on BRG1 recruitment to the distal enhancer than MITF depletion (Fig. 9D).
-BRM also constitutively occupied the Tyrp1 distal enhancer in both undifferentiated and differentiated cells, while recruitment to the proximal promoter increased upon differentiation and in an MITF and SOX10 dependent manner.
-However, enrichment of BRM at the distal enhancer was substantially less than that of BRG1 (Fig. 9E).
-In combination, these data suggest SOX10 facilitates recruitment of BRG1 to distal enhancers.
-Thus, BRG1 is a SOX10 co-activator, required to establish the melanocyte lineage and promote expression of genes important for melanocyte function.
+It may reflect non-specific binding which has been demonstrated by many transcription factors, including the SOX family member, SOX2, or it may reflect long range promoter-enhancer interactions, brought about by chromatin looping (70-72).
+Like SOX10, BRG1